HereMobilityDevelopers/HERE-Mobility-SDK-Android/README.md

 }
 ```

-### 3.9.
-Authenticating App Users <a name="auth-users"></a>
+### 3.9.1 Authenticating your app users <a name="auth-users"></a>
-In order to make Here SDK API calls on behalf of your users (e.g. book rides), you must first "prove" us that they indeed your users by signing their username with your HERE SDK Secret Key.
-The recommended procedure is to have your backend server do this when the user logs in, and send the signed "hash" to the app.
-Once the app has the hash, it should pass it to the SDK like so:
+In order to make Here SDK API calls on behalf of your users, you must first "prove" us that they are indeed your app users by signing their username with the Secret Key provided to you as part of your app registration process.
+The recommended procedure is to have your backend server do the following procedure when users logs in or when the app is activated where no sign in is required (by using random uid) .You will need to generate a signed hash and pass it to the SDK following these steps:

 ```java
 HereMobilitySdk.setUserAuthInfo(